Croydon/vertical-tabs-reloaded/README.md

 Installation: [![https://addons.mozilla.org/firefox/addon/vertical-tabs-reloaded/](https://addons.cdn.mozilla.net/static/img/addons-buttons/AMO-button_2.png)](https://addons.mozilla.org/firefox/addon/vertical-tabs-reloaded/)

+If you like my work you could [buy me a drink. ☕](https://addons.mozilla.org/firefox/addon/vertical-tabs-reloaded/developers)

 ## Features:

  * arranges tabs vertical
  * ships 5 different styles for the tab sidebar (+ option to use Firefox/thirdparty add-ons style)
- * hides tab sidebar in fullscreen mode (toggleable)
+ * hides tab sidebar in fullscreen mode (opt-out)
  * hide/display manually the tab sidebar at any time with a hotkey (customizable)
  * display the tab sidebar either on the left side (default) or on the right
- * display the tab toolbar at top (default) or at bottom
+ * display the tab toolbar at top or at bottom (default)
  * compact mode: hide text labels on tabs for a minimalistic tab sidebar (opt-in)

 ## Goals: